Incontinence Products for Women During Menopause

 Four Ways to Manage Incontinence During Menopause

-You don’t have to go it alone.
-Talk to your doctor early and often as there are many different ways to alleviate symptoms of urinary incontinence.
-Your doctor may recommend hormone replacement therapy (HRT) or surgery although risk versus benefits should be discussed with your doctor when making these decisions.
-There are other less risky things that you can do including pelvic muscle exercise, controlling weight gain, cutting back on caffeine, and use of absorbent pads.
+Women don't have to experience urine leaks in silence.
+Talking with doctors and other specialists can help to alleviate symptoms of urinary incontinence.
+Doctors may recommend hormone replacement therapy (HRT) or surgery.
+There are other less risky things that women can do including pelvic muscle exercises, controlling weight gain, cutting back on caffeine, and using absorbent incontinence products.

-1. Pelvic Exercise – Known as Kegel exercise, this term refers to a controlled contraction of the muscles at the base of the pelvic area.
+1. Pelvic Exercises – Known as Kegel exercises, this term refers to a controlled contraction of the muscles at the base of the pelvic area.
 Such an exercise program usually includes alternate contracting and relaxing of the muscles that will start and stop urine flow.
 Strengthening these muscles can help bladder leakage when coughing, laughing, jogging (stress incontinence).

 2. Weight Management – Extra weight can increase pressure on the bladder causing more frequent urination (urge incontinence).
 It can also weaken the pelvic floor muscles increasing stress incontinence.

-3. Caffeine and Alcohol – Using diuretics such as these can cause the bladder to fill more rapidly adding to overactive bladder symptoms.
+3. Caffeine and Alcohol – Consuming diuretics such as these can cause the bladder to fill more rapidly adding to overactive bladder symptoms.

 4. Incontinence Products for Women – There are many products designed to absorb urine such as panty liners, pads, and adult diapers.
 These products should be used instead of menstrual pads since they are usually made to absorb faster and reduce urine odor.

 Whether caused by menopause or simply as a result of aging, with proper management, urinary incontinence doesn’t have to get in the way of enjoying midlife and beyond.
-Request free samples of the products mentioned above on our online sample request form or call us at (800) 563-0161.
+Women can enjoy their time and stay active with absorbent products available at NorthShore.